 We advise students take three A Levels, building upon what you have learnt during Year 11.

 When choosing your A Levels, we recommend you consider the subjects you enjoy and what you are good at, as this will most likely lead to achieving the best grades.
 You should also consider the job you want and which subjects complement this, (Kudos can assist with this) and if you don’t know what you want to do, A Levels keep your options open.
 If students have already chosen a university and course, have a look at what A Levels they recommend, some discourage certain combinations.

-- Advanced Apprenticeship (Level 3).
-To be accepted onto one of these, you will need 5 GCSE passes or a Level 2 Apprenticeship.
-Level 3 Apprenticeships are the equivalent of 2 A-Level passes so would be considered the option for the majority of you post-16.
-These may feature supervisory aspects of that trade.
+Advanced Apprenticeship (Level 3) To be accepted onto one of these, you will need 5 GCSE passes or a Level 2 Apprenticeship.
+Level 3 Apprenticeships are the equivalent of 2 A Level passes so would be considered the option for the majority of students post-16.

-- Higher Apprenticeship (Level 4 and above).
-To study a Level 4/5 Apprenticeship, you will need to have studied an Advanced Apprenticeship or have A levels.
+Higher Apprenticeship (Level 4 and above) To study a Level 4/5 Apprenticeship, your child will need to have studied an Advanced Apprenticeship or have A level qualifications.
 A Level 4 Apprenticeship is the equivalent of a foundation degree, which is two-thirds of a university degree.
-Level 6 apprenticeships are available, these are the equivalent of a bachelors degree and Level 7, a masters degree.
+Level 6 apprenticeships are available, these are the equivalent of a bachelors degree and Level 7 the equivalent of a masters degree.

 Further information can be found here: https://www.gov.uk/what-different-qualification-levels-mean/list-of-qualification-levels

 Amazing Apprenticeships – https://amazingapprenticeships.com/vacancies/